misfits in touch

 What is Misfits in Touch?

-This is a space to practice closeness without pressure or sexualization.
+This workshop meets a real, lived need in a world where safe, nourishing human contact is rare, especially without the pressure to be charming or desirable.
 Through facilitated exercises, you’ll learn how to listen to your body, your pacing, and your boundaries and engage in connection at a pace that feels right for you.

 What this Is Not